JITF Infra Logistics Ltd Management Discussions.

 OPPORTUNITIES AND FUTURE OUTLOOK

-The Company is engaged in the Infrastructure Business in various verticals comprising Water, Environment, Solid Waste Management and Rail Infrastructure.
-With the diversified business portfolio it has managed to mitigate the business risk to its optimum low level.
-Over the period the Company has executed projects awarded by various Private Sector, State Government, Government Undertaking and Public Sector Undertakings.
+The Company is engaged in the Infrastructure Business having operating companies in various verticals comprising of Water, Environment, Solid Waste Management and Rail Infrastructure.
+We have emerged as a leading operator in the field of urban waste management sector based on the strengths and advantages that we enjoy in the market place.
+With the diversified business portfolio, it has managed to mitigate the business risk to its optimum low level.
+Over the period, the Company has executed projects awarded by various Private Sector, State Government, Government Undertaking and Public Sector Undertakings.
 It has always been the endeavor to plan and execute the projects undertaken in the most efficient and professional manner and the Companys Management and its workforce always strive towards achieving this goal.
-In the present scenario, the management is optimistic that with the strong leadership at the Centre with a vision of Vibrant India, the overall future outlook of the infrastructure sector in India looks bright and Company expects more opportunities to come its way to maintain healthy order book in the coming years and is confident that the financial performance of the Company shall continue to improve.
+In the present scenario, the management is optimistic that with the strong leadership at the Centre with a vision of Vibrant India, the overall future outlook of the infrastructure sector in India looks bright and Company expects more opportunities to come its way to maintain healthy order book in the coming years and is confident that the financialperformance of the Company shall continue to improve.

 Every business carried out by any Company are full of challenges and risk and the success of any business always depend upon the ability of the Company how it faces the challenges and survive in the highly competitive market.
 Your Company is developing various systems and strategies to face the challenges in the competitive market.
 The challenges are not from the competitors but also from the domestic and global economic scenario.
 Your Company is taking all precautions to offset the associated risks.